stevedepp/gcp-iot-pipeline/shells/README.md

 ### from the laptop terminal:

-- [x] To unwind all the actions taken so far and remove resource usage on Google Cloud Platform exeute the following shell command.
+- [x] To unwind all the actions taken so far and remove resource usage on Google Cloud Platform execute the following shell command.

-- [x] from same laptop terminal session, from the `/my_folder/gcp-iot-pipeline/` directory, execute the folloing shell command.  **This shell command needs a project id as shown here**:
+- [x] from same laptop terminal session, from the `/my_folder/gcp-iot-pipeline/` directory, execute the following shell command.  **This shell command needs a project id as shown here**:

     `./shells/5_teardown_PROJECT.sh my_project_id`